-As noted earlier, there are over 40 million people living with one disability or the other in the United States.
+As noted earlier, over 40 million people are living with one disability or the other in the United States.
 Not complying with ADA regulations means putting yourself in a disadvantaged position to earn less than you should.

-Are there tools to help your website ADA compliant?
+Are there tools to help your website be ADA compliant?

-Here is a ada compliance requirements for websites checklist.
+Here is the ADA compliance requirements for the website checklist.

 · Color Safe